Migrating sermons from Sermon Manager for WordPress to SermonAudio

 In addition—and this is a relatively minor annoyance—even when I do remember to start Horizon, sometimes I’d like to see the metrics dashboard showing how many jobs have run in the past few minutes.

-Edit: I added npm run watch to help with Tailwind JIT mode.
+Edit: I added npm run dev to help with Tailwind JIT mode and Vite asset building.

 Workspace Tasks